-- If the complaint is concerned with USGIF's criteria, policies, or procedures or with the implementation of these, the Vice President of Academic Affairs will forward a copy of the complaint to the USGIF CEO within 14 days of receipt. - If it appears that a USGIF representative or an individual working on behalf of USGIF may have violated USGIF's criteria, policies, or procedures, that individual will be asked to respond to the issues raised in the complaint within 30 days.
-The USGIF CEO will make the determination within 30 days of receipt of the response.
-The complainant will be notified of the final action of the USGIF CEO and Board of Directors in writing within 14 days of the determination. - If USGIF determines that a violation has occurred, USGIF will counsel the responsible party and may take further action as circumstances warrant, up to and including termination as an USGIF representative.
+- If the complaint is concerned with USGIF's criteria, policies, or procedures or with the implementation of these, the Director of Education and Professional Development will forward a copy of the complaint to the USGIF Executives within 14 days of receipt. - If it appears that a USGIF representative or an individual working on behalf of USGIF may have violated USGIF's criteria, policies, or procedures, that individual will be asked to respond to the issues raised in the complaint within 30 days.
+USGIF Executives will make the determination within 30 days of receipt of the response.
+The complainant will be notified of the final action of the USGIF Executives in writing within 14 days of the determination. - If USGIF determines that a violation has occurred, USGIF will counsel the responsible party and may take further action as circumstances warrant, up to and including termination as an USGIF representative.
 If USGIF finds that a violation of its policies or procedures has occurred which may have had an effect on the accreditation action, USGIF may initiate further proceedings as circumstances warrant, up to and including an immediate revisit to the institution. - Complaints against USGIF employees will be handled in accordance with the USGIF Employee Manual and may result in actions up to and including termination of employment.